tonytomov/jqGrid/README.md

 ### The following *new methods* are implemented (comparing with jqGrid 4.7)

 * setColWidth - allows to change the width of the column after the grid is created.
+* autoResizeColumn - has integer iCol as parameters.
+It resize the column iCol if it has `autoResizable: true` property.
+Remark: Auto-resizing don't work with hidden grids.
-* autoResizeColumn - has no parameters.
-It resize of all columns having `autoResizable: true` property
+* autoResizeAllColumns - has integer iCol as parameters.
+It resize of all columns having `autoResizable: true` property.
+Remark: Auto-resizing don't work with hidden grids.
 * getGridComponent - allows to get different components of jqGrid like "bTable", "hTable", "fTable", "bDiv" and some other.
 The method will be extended later.

 ### The following *new callbacks and jQuery events* are implemented (comparing with jqGrid 4.7)